LeoCode23/XMLTeluqNote/README.md

 # XMLTeluqNote
 Basic answer to university level XML learning question.
-(Teluq-IN)
+(Teluq-INF)

 This project is mainly for me to keep track of my file produce in my learning of XML during teluq INF 6450 accomplishment.